simjunheng/tp/docs/DeveloperGuide.md

 ### 7.5 Deleting a Strength/Weakness/Miscellaneous note to a person

-1. Deleting a strength/weakness/miscellaneous note to a person while currently viewable person list has people.
+1. Deleting a strength/weakness/miscellaneous note (using `strength-del`, `weakness-del`, and `misc-del` respectively) to a person while currently viewable person list has people.

 2. Prerequisites: Currently viewable Contacts list has to contain some people.